 Extra garbage bags

-The fee is $5.00 per item, and we will collect up to ten large items per pickup.
+We will collect up to ten large items per pickup for a fee.
 Examples of large items are:

 - furniture, mattresses

 - appliances without ozone-depleting substances (e.g., stoves, dishwashers, washing machines)

 We will collect up to ten appliances with ozone depleting substances (combined with large items) per pickup for a fee.
 The service includes professional removal of hazardous materials such as chlorofluorocarbons.
 Examples of appliances with ozone-depleting substances are:

 What you must do if garbage has been illegally dumped on your property.

 - Contact the 311 Centre by phone or email to report someone dumping garbage in your neighbourhood or to request a pickup of illegally dumped garbage.

 - According to the Neighbourhood Liveability By-law 1/2008, property owners and occupants must keep the adjacent public sidewalk, boulevard, and back lane free of garbage.